AlinaSapronova/Functional-Specification/README.md

 - controlling emotions and etc.

 ## User Stories
-- As a user, I want to register for an account to get access for challenges.
+-As a user, I want to be able to register with my email and password, so that I can create an account to get access for challenges.
-- As a user, I want to be able to watch video.
-- As a user, I want to be able to see my progress.
+-As a user, I want to be able to edit my profile.
-- As a user, I want to be able to edit my profile.
+-As a user, I want to be able to choose challenge and watch exercises for each day in challenge -As a user, I want to be able to track my progress.

 ## Domain Model